drvinceknight/cfm/docs/meetings/01/index.rst

 Programming
 ***********

-1. Group exercise (breakout rooms of 3): ask students to spend 2 minutes answering the question: "What is programming".
+1. Class exercise: get a class word cloud association for the word "programming".
+(Using mentimeter.com).
 2. Show them https://twitter.com/MissReeeves/status/1313587567137370113
-3. Group exercise (breakout rooms of 3):  answer "What are uses for programming in Mathematics?"
+3. Class exercises: get a class word cloud association "What are uses for programming in Mathematics?"

    - Proving theorems;